-Specific Disclosures in the annual stewardship report for which evaluation criteria were developed Disclosure per annual report Reference (Page # / Table #) Units Sold Page 14, Table 3 Units Collected Page 14, Table 3 Recovery Rate (Units Collected / Units Sold) Page 14, Table 3 and Page 17, Table 5
+Specific Disclosures in the annual stewardship report for which evaluation criteria were developed Disclosure per annual report Reference (Page # / Table #) Units Sold = 3,549,619 units Page 14, Table 3 Units Collected = 2,699,744 units Page 14, Table 3 Recovery Rate (Units Collected / Units Sold) = 76% Page 14, Table 3 and Page 16, Table 5

 Attachment 1 (continued) Tire Stewardship B.C.
-Association ("TSBC") Assurance / Evaluation Criteria For Data From Reporting Year Ended December 31, 2013
+Association ("TSBC") Assurance / Evaluation Criteria For Data From Reporting Year Ended December 31, 2014

-The following evaluation criteria were applied to the assessment of the description of how the total amounts of the producer's product sold and collected and the producer's recovery rate has been calculated in accordance with Section 8(2)(e) of the Recycling Regulation.
+The following evaluation criteria were applied to the assessment of the description of how the total amounts of the producer's product sold and collected and the producer's recovery rate has been calculated in accordance with Section 8(2) (e) of the Recycling Regulation.

-- The recovery rate is expressed as a percentage of the number of units (units are defined as whole tires) collected divided by the number of units sold. - a.
+- 1. The recovery rate is expressed as a percentage of the number of units (units are defined as whole tires) collected divided by the number of units sold. - a.
 The number of units collected is recorded at the time of pick up on a TSBC waste manifest form and delivered to a TSBC registered processor. - b.
-The number of units sold is recorded at the time the Advance Disposal Fee (ADF) is reported by the retailer on TSBC's ADF Return form.
+The number of units sold is recorded at the time the Advance Disposal Fee (ADF) is reported by the retailer on TSBC's ADF Return form. - c.
+The number of units collected and sold are self-reported data that are subject to reviews of their completeness and accuracy on a sample basis under TSBC's Compliance and Education program.
+In 2014, 257 (2013 - 276) retailers were subjected to such reviews.